Bicycling

 Pa'rus Trail

-• The speed limit on the Pa’rus trail is 15 mph, this is for the safety of both bikers and walkers.
+• The speed limit on the Pa’rus trail is 15 mph.
+This is for the safety of both bikers and pedestrians.

 • There are lots of turns, bridges, blind corners, and wildlife along the trail.
 Cyclists must warn pedestrians before passing, either verbally or with a horn or bell.